azee-rajput/origami-state-manager/README.md

 ### Usage

-- `useSubscribeState` : A react hook to get updated state from store.
+- `useStateListener` : A react hook to get updated state from store.

 ```
-const oopsies = useSubscribeState("oopsies", store);
+const {stateValue, setLocalState} = useStateListener("oopsies", store);
 ```

+- `stateValue` : A react state which get updated when its store state is updated.
+- `setLocalState` : A react state dispatch method to update the store and react state

-A brief example is of the usage of useSubscribeState is given in examples section.
+A brief example is of the usage of `useStateListener` is given in examples section.

 Store states provide following methods:

 - `value` : Current value
 - `getValue` : Get current value
 - `setValue` : Set/update value in the store state
-- `registerListener` : Register your own callback function. `useSubscribeState` uses this method to register state change listener.
+- `registerListener` : Register your own callback function. `useStateListener` uses this method to register state change listener.

 ```
   const [stateValue, setStateValue] = useState(store[stateName].getValue());